Script-Daddy/CanvasBitCup/README.md

 Some guidelines for creating the **wall** image:
 - Make the wall image on a separate layer so you can export both with the same resolution.
 That will also help with positioning.
-- Colors dont matter.
+- Colors don't matter.
 The mod just looks for parts that are not fully transparent.
 - Use a brush set to around 30px.
-There were be slight accuracy lost so focus more on broad strokes
+There were be slight accuracy lost so focus more on broad strokes.
+- Avoid making lines that go right to the edge.
+There have been some difficulties processing those.
 - Bits will always drop right down the middle of the image.